gbdev/rgbds/README.md

 - `BINMODE`: Permissions of the installed binaries.
 Defaults to `555`.

 - `MANMODE`: Permissions of the installed manpages.
 Defaults to `444`.

+## 3 History

+- Around 1997, Carsten Sorensen (AKA SurfSmurf) writes ASMotor as a general-purpose assembler/linker system for DOS/Win32

+- Around 1999, Justin Lloyd (AKA Otaku no Zoku) adapts ASMotor to read and produce GBZ80 assembly/machine code, and releases this version as RGBDS.

+- 2009, Vegard Nossum adapts the code to be more UNIX-like and releases this version as rgbds-linux on [GitHub](https://github.com/vegard/rgbds-linux).

+- 2010, Anthony J. Bentley forks that repository.
+The fork becomes the reference implementation of rgbds.

+- 2017, Bentley's repository is moved to a neutral name.